 As a pet parent, it’s your job to ensure that your pets are protected.
 After all, they rely on you to keep them safe and healthy.
-Parasite prevention is essential to stave off fleas, ticks, and heartworms, and the diseases they can spread to your pets.
+Pet parasite prevention is essential to stave off fleas, ticks, and heartworms, and the diseases they can spread to your pets.
 Prevention is actually quite easy, and if you continually administer your pet’s preventatives in a timely manner you will never have to worry about them falling prey to parasites.

 The hard – and often costly – part is treating diseases caused by parasites after the fact.
-At Kryder Veterinary Clinic, our vets strongly believe in keeping pets on preventatives all year long and can help you choose a parasite preventative that fits your four-legged family member’s lifestyle.
+At Kryder & Harr Veterinary Clinic, our vets strongly believe in keeping pets on preventatives all year long and can help you choose a parasite preventative that fits your four-legged family member’s lifestyle.

 Nix the Fleas and Ticks